 Organisational structure and supply chains

-Hidden Hearing is a private hearing aid specialist with more than 50 years' experience and over 300 locations nationwide.
-The Head Office is in Maidstone, Kent and the organisation is owned by Demant A/S, a quoted Danish hearing healthcare Company.
+Hidden Hearing is a private hearing aid specialist with more than 50 years’ experience and over 300 locations nationwide.
+The Head Office is in Maidstone, Kent and the organisation is owned by Demant A/S, a quoted, Danish, vertically integrated hearing healthcare group.

 In 2010, Demant joined the United Nations Global Compact.
 The Group reports annually on its actions and initiatives based on the 10 UNGC principles in the four areas of human rights, labour rights, environmental and anti-corruption actions.
 The Group believes this helps to scope its commitment to corporate responsibility and align strategies and goals.

 As a global business that engages suppliers all over the world, Demant is attentive to how it deals and interacts with its suppliers.
 Demant requires that its direct suppliers sign and comply with the Demant Group Third Party Compliance Code.
 Currently 322 out of 327 active direct Demant suppliers for the Hearing Aid side of the business have now signed up to the code.

 The code is part of the Business Ethics Compliance programme.
 It lists criteria governing aspects of human and labour rights, including slavery prevention, health and safety measures, environmental issues, as well as anti-corruption.
 It helps our suppliers adhere to social and environmental standards and contributing towards the protection of human rights.

 In 2020, Demant published a Code of Conduct for all employees in which its commitment to internationally recognised human rights standards, relevant laws and regulations aimed at protecting and promoting human rights globally and at work.
 Demant is committed to striving to meet local human rights standards in the countries where it operates.